-In the nine included studies of osseointegrated prosthetic implants for lower-limb amputation, the mean duration of follow-up was between 1 and 3 years.
-These studies showed that patients' functional outcomes improved with osseointegrated prosthetic implants (GRADE: Low), but there was uncertainty about the impact on patients' emotional health (GRADE: Low/Very low).
+In studies of osseointegrated prosthetic implants for lower-limb amputation, the mean duration of follow-up was between 1 and 5 years.
+These studies showed that patients' functional outcomes improved with osseointegrated prosthetic implants (GRADE: Low), but their emotional health did not improve (GRADE: Low).
 Osseointegrated prosthetic implants can lead to serious adverse events such as bone infection or fracture (GRADE: High), which may require additional surgeries and may negatively impact emotional health.
 However, chronic poor socket fit and limited function can also impact mental health and quality of life for amputees using socket prostheses.